The saturation property for refined Littlewood-Richardson coefficients: Hive-Kogan faces: a polytopal model for

-The NE slanted and SE slanted rhombi inequalities holds since $\bg^{-1}(T)$ is a Gelfand-Tsetlin pattern.
-The vertical rhombus inequalities holds from equation \ref{eq:vrhom} since $\ssword[\lambda]*b_T$ is a dominant word.
-We can easily verify that the boundary labels are $\ps[\lambda]$ (left edge, top to bottom), $|\lambda|+\ps[\mu]$ (bottom edge, left to right) and $\ps[\nu]$ (right edge, top to bottom).
+The NE and SE rhombi inequalities in $h$ hold since they transform under $\bsd$ to the corresponding Gelfand--Tsetlin inequalities in $\bsd (h) = (a_{ij}) \in \GT(\mu)$.
+The vertical rhombus inequalities in $h$ follow from equation~\eqref{eq:vrhom} since $\supstd[\lambda]*b_T$ is a dominant word.
+That the boundary labels of $h$ are $\ps[\lambda]$ (left edge, top to bottom), $|\lambda|+\ps[\mu]$ (bottom edge, left to right) and $\ps[\nu]$ (right edge, top to bottom) is easily verified. \end{proof}